 Stock Options.
 The 2014 Plan provides for the granting of incentive stock options, which are intended to meet the requirements of IRC Section 422A, to employees, and non-qualified stock options that are not intended to meet the requirements of IRC Section 422A to either employees or non-employee directors (collectively, "Stock Options").
 A Stock Option is a right to purchase a specified number of shares of our common stock at a specified grant price for a specified period of time.
 All Stock Options granted under the 2014 Plan must have an exercise price per share that is not less than the Fair Market Value (as defined in the 2014 Plan) of our common stock on the date of grant and a term of no more than ten years.
-The grant price, number of shares, terms and conditions of exercise (including vesting over time or upon achievement of performance goals), whether an option will qualify as an incentive stock option under IRC Section 422A or a non-qualified stock option, and other terms of a Stock Options with an exercise price in excess of the grant date.
+The grant price, number of shares, terms and conditions of exercise (including vesting over time or upon achievement of performance goals), whether an option will qualify as an incentive stock option under IRC Section 422A or a non-qualified stock option, and other terms of a Stock Options grant will be fixed by the Committee as of the grant date.
 However, Stock Options may not include provisions that "reload" the option upon exercise, and no Stock Options with an exercise price in excess of the market value of our common stock may be repurchased or exchanged for an option with a lower exercise price or other type of stock award.
-The exercise price of any Stock Option must be paid in full at the time the Stock Option is exercised in cash or, if permitted by the Committee and elected by the participant, by means of tendering previously owned shares of common stock or reducing the number of shares issues by the number of shares equal in value on the date of exercise to the aggregate exercise price price or common stock or reducing the number of shares issues by the number of shares equal in value on the date of exercise to the aggregate
+The exercise price of any Stock Option must be paid in full at the time the Stock Option is exercised in cash or, if permitted by the Committee and elected by the participant, by means of tendering previously owned shares of common stock or reducing the number of shares issues by the number of shares equal in value on the date of exercise to the aggregate exercise price (a "cashless exercise").